-The MISSION of THE HARVARD STATE BANK is to provide PROFESSIONAL quality, SERVICE to our CUSTOMERS, COMMUNITY, and SHAREHOLDERS.
+The MISSION of THE HARVARD STATE BANK is to DELIGHT our CUSTOMERS and EMPLOYEES with UNPARALLELED COMMUNITY BANKING EXPERIENCE.

 Harvard, Illinois is steeped in history.
 As a small Midwestern town with a one of a kind family feel, we know what it means to be part of a community.
 From our early beginnings in 1866 to today we are proud of who we are and what made us such a great success.